Nicolasopf/Metrevs/README.md

 sudo apt install python3
 sudo apt install python3-pip
-sudo pip3 install GitHub-Flask sudo pip3 install PyGithub
+sudo pip3 install GitHub-Flask sudo pip3 install gspread sudo pip3 install PyGithub
 ```

 ### Start application
 If you want to test or use in your localhost, don't forget to create an OAuth app in https://github.com/settings/developers
-Also, change the clien_id and client_secret in the main.py.
+Also, use the clien_id and client_secret as environment variables when executing main.py.

-Test in localhost:
-client_id = f3a06304f838d1f05b3c
-client_secret = 8f1cfe79f990bbd3a0340e265f66a2a222a4da8f

 ```
-python3 github_login.py
+GITHUB_CLIENT_ID=id GITHUB_CLIENT_SECRET=secret main.py.py
 ```

 You can go to the website at port http://127.0.0.1:5000.